 The first method is from~\cite{Yao1996}, where a non-convex region is covered by a number of ellipsoids.
-Here, an optimization problem is solved to minimize the misclassification error due to the region approximation where the center and radii of the ellipsoids are the decision variables.
-This approach is referred to as non-parametric elliptical learning and is equivalent to region-based approximation of the constraints by a union of ellipsoids.
+There, an optimization problem is solved to minimize the misclassification error due to the region approximation where the center and radii of the ellipsoids are the decision variables.
+We refer to this approach as non-parametric elliptical learning, which is equivalent to region-based approximation of the constraints by a union of ellipsoids.
 Our constraint approximation framework can be seen an extension and generalization of this approach by investigating boundary-based vs.\ region-based approximations and polytopic vs.\ ellipsoidal definition of the subregions.

-The second method is from~\cite{Duhr2022}, where the gripping limits of the vehicle are approximated by a convex intersection of second-order cone constraints. \cite{Duhr2022} formulates the constraints using the system dynamics and fits the parameters of the combined formulation using experimental data.
+The second method is from~\cite{Duhr2022}, where the gripping limits of the vehicle are approximated by a convex intersection of second-order cone constraints.
+There, the constraints are formulated using the system dynamics and the parameters of the combined formulation are fitted using experimental data.
 We refer to this approach as the convex envelope method, which is equivalent to a boundary-based approximation of the constraints by the intersection of multiple convex subregion.
 Since this method approximates the non-convex feasible region by a convex one, in Section~\ref{sec:sim} we will show its limitation in converging to an accurate approximation of the constraints in comparison with our proposed framework.

 Since analytical closed-form solutions for (\ref{eq:fapprox})--(\ref{eq:gapprox}) do not exist, we propose solving them numerically\footnote{For instance, another approach to solving the aforementioned approximation problem is the Monte Carlo integration method.} by generating a grid of samples from their regarding domains $\mathcal{C}$ and $\mathcal{D}$, respectively denoted by $\mathcal{C}^\ast$ and $\mathcal{D}^\ast$.
 As the grid generation method influences the quality of the final fit, we provide various grid-generation methods for both approximation problems in the next section and examine the resulting fits in our results in Section~\ref{sec:sim}.